 First: What will be your primary use?

-First, think about the primary purpose of getting a bike trailer.
+Think about the primary purpose of getting a bike trailer.
 Are you going to be doing longer overnight bike touring or are you simply looking for a way to transport items around town?
 Do you want a trailer specifically for shopping?
-Does having the option to go off-road matter or are you going to be staying on paved streets?
+Does having the option to go off-road matter, or are you going to be staying on paved streets?

 As we explained above, single-wheeled trailers are more streamlined and maneuverable but are harder to balance.
 Two-wheeled trailers are easier to handle and can have more carrying capacity but require more room and can encourage overloading.

 If you are looking for a trailer to haul heavy and uneven cargo, then the wagon-like Burley Flatbed may be a fit.
 It took home our Top Pick award and can carry up to 100 pounds.
 With its open front and back design, it's easy to load and unload.
 If you are looking for a trailer to tour with, the two-wheeled Burley Nomad or BOB Yak are good options, depending on whether you want a single or double-wheeled touring bike trailer.
-If off-roading on single track roads and all-around town use is something you are looking for, then the BOB Ibex with its three inches of suspension and streamlined design would suit your need just fine.
+If off-roading on single track roads, then the BOB Ibex with its three inches of suspension and streamlined design would suit your need just fine.
 If around town grocery shopping will be a primary task the Burley Travoy is a well-adapted urban solution.